The Aviation Adventures Team includes

 for 28 years and was the Chief Flying Instructor for the Southern Soaring

 gliding company from February 2006 until April 2010.
 Other achievements

-include being the author of two aviation books and visiting Antarctica eight times.
+include being the author of two non-fiction aviation books, one novel and visiting Antarctica eight times.

-of her life.
-She has worked as cabin crew for Mount Cook Airlines for over
+for much of her life.
+She has worked as cabin crew for Mount Cook Airlines

-23 years.
-Prior to that she worked for a season in Antarctica at McMurdo
+for over 27 years.
+Prior to that she worked for a season in Antarctica

-Station on Ross Island, where she met Chris.
-She has travelled extensively
+at McMurdo Station on Ross Island, where she met Chris.
+She has travelled

-in North America, explored the Pacific countries of Vanuatu, Samoa, Tonga,
+extensively in North America, explored the Pacific countries of Vanuatu,

-Fiji and the Solomon Islands, and hiked in the Nepalese Himalaya.
-Other interests
+Samoa, Tonga, Fiji and the Solomon Islands, and hiked in the Nepalese Himalaya.

-include kayaking, mountain biking, whale watching and helping run a community
+Other interests include kayaking, mountain biking, whale watching and helping

 Quality Assurance Manager